AdvayaD/AndroidHackIllinoisApp/README.md

 # AndroidHackIllinoisApp

 The android app displays a scrollable leaderboard that contains the user's rank, discord id and score.
-The data is  using an API with the help of Retrofit.
+The data is retrieved using an API with the help of Retrofit.

 ## Language
 Kotlin